 The next class period, they sit in a circle and grade each other’s essays according to the state rubric.
 There is a strict no judgment rule, and the kids want the feedback, so I never have issues with them being rude to their classmates about their writing.
 I then take a few and read them aloud, tell them what the consensus on the score was, and then we talk about if the score was correct and why.

 Before the test, I have them do 2 more essays, but they have to write final drafts for both, and we do class scoring again.
 If I find particular errors, I will conference individually with those students.
 By putting the drafting, writing, and scoring all on them, there seems to be more ownership.
 They get almost immediate feedback, and it tends to improve their writing more quickly.
 I will tell you that the last group of 7th graders I taught had a 95% passing rate on the state writing test.
 My freshmen had a 100% passing rate on the English I EOC.

-It’s not difficult to make your own 11 minute essay powerpoints, especially once you’ve used the first one.
+It’s not difficult to make your own timed essay PowerPoint, especially once you’ve used the first one.
 I have several expository essay presentations in my TPT store, some of which are based on STAAR released prompts.